 When we say we hope to “grow old gracefully”, we usually mean that aging is a privilege and not something to be fought.

-But the fact is that while our minds may grow stronger, and wiser, with age, it is not always the case for our bodies.
+But the fact is that while our minds may grow stronger, and wiser, with age, this is not always the case for our bodies.

 As we age, our bodies can become frailer, which can lead to a series of health issues.